 Gold IRA Rules – What To Be Aware Of

-Most are accustomed to dealing with assets such as stocks, bonds, CD’s, ETF’s and mutual funds; not precious metals.
-However, as you’ll see the process is fairly straight forward and any experienced gold IRA company/custodian should be able to help you walk through the steps easily with no issues.
-We’ll be helping you with exactly that below.
-So what are the gold IRA rules you need to keep in the back of your mind…
+Most investors are accustomed to dealing with assets such as stocks, bonds, CD’s, ETF’s and mutual funds; not precious metals.
+However, as you’ll see the process is fairly straight forward and any experienced gold IRA company that works closely with an approved custodian should be able to help you walk through the steps easily.

-Gold IRA Rules
+List of Gold IRA Rules

-- No numismatic coins are allowed
+- No numismatic coins are allowed.

-- IRS approved bullion only (see image below)
+- IRS approved bullion only (see image below).

-- You can open a self-directed gold IRA account directly with a new custodian
+- You can open a self-directed gold IRA account directly with a new custodian.

 - You can rollover or transfer funds from a previous retirement account (including 401(k), SEP, 403b, TSP) into a new self-directed gold IRA account.